JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 One way of doing measuring that is to use
 Pagel's lambda[^fn3] transformation of the branch lengths.
-This model assumes a BM on a tree where the internal branches are multiplied by a factor $\lambda$, while the external branches are modified so that the total hight of the tree is constant.
+This model assumes a BM on a tree where the internal branches are multiplied by a factor $\lambda$, while the external branches are modified so that the total height of the tree is constant.
 Hence, $\lambda$ varies between $0$ (the tree has no influence on the data) and $1$ (the tree is unchanged).